ABOUT

 A man with glasses, a beard, and styled hair wearing a multicolored plaid jacket, looking to the side with a serious expression.

-Hugh's passion for photography was first sparked as a kid through the pages of i-D magazine, where he discovered the power of seeing the world through a creative lens.
+My passion for photography was sparked as a kid through the pages of i-D magazine.

-Hugh studied for an MA in Fine Art at Brighton University, where he immersed himself in photography, film, sound, and sculpture.
-That multidisciplinary mix still defines the way he works today - curious, playful, and always exploring new ways of seeing.
+I studied for my MA in Fine Art at Brighton University, where I immersed myself in photography, film, sound, and sculpture.
+That multidisciplinary mix still defines the way I work today - curious, playful, and always exploring new ways of seeing.

-He recently won Gold in Fashion and Silver in Portrait at the 40th AOP Awards and in 2022 his work received major recognition when he won the Professional Portfolio category in the Sony World Photography Awards.
-He has won Portrait of Britain Five years in a row, and twice Portrait of Humanity.
+I recently won Gold in Fashion and Silver in Portrait at the 40th AOP Awards and in 2022 my work received major recognition when I won the Professional Portfolio category in the Sony World Photography Awards.
+I have also won Portrait of Britain Five years in a row, and twice Portrait of Humanity.

-You can read his interview with Victoria Cagol (Loup Magazine), discussing his'Lightness of Being' series with Darvish Fakhr -A short Q&A with Nina Fisher about his practice,
+You can read my interview with Victoria Cagol (Loup Magazine) discussing my 'Lightness of Being' series with artist Darvish Fakhr.

 Accredited member of the Association of Photographers